anhnguyendepocen/QMSS_in_R/README.md

-Accessing the R code for Greg Eirich's QMSS courses
+Accessing the R code
 =======

 In the QMSS_in_R repository open the "Code" folder and click on the name of your course.

-Accessing the data for Greg Eirich's QMSS courses
+Downloading the data
 =======

+In the QMSS_in_R repository click on "Data.zip" and then "View Raw".